grvsharma1994/grvsharma1994/README.md

 <h1>⚡Nordstorm.com clone</h1>
 <p>This is a clone of e-commerce website named as Nordstorm.It is a leading fashion retailer offering compelling clothing, shoes and accessories for men, women and kids.Pages: Home Page,Products Listing Page,Product Details Page,Payment Page,Signup Page.
-Technology used are HTML,CSS &Javascript.<p>
+Technology used are HTML,CSS & Javascript.<p>
 <h2>​Github Link- https://github.com/mr-ashu/Unit-3-Assingment</h2>
 <h2>Deployed link- https://comfy-cheesecake-0f2b94.netlify.app/</h2>

 <h1>⚡You Tube App</h1>
-<p>This project will let you design the pixel art.Let your creativity flow and convert them to images.Technology used are HTML, CSS & Javascript.<p>
+<p>This project will let you design the pixel art.Let your creativity flow and convert them to images.Technology used are HTML,CSS & Javascript.<p>
 <h2>​Github Link- https://github.com/grvsharma1994/YoutubeApp</h2>
 <h2>Deployed link- https://willowy-kelpie-4e6c56.netlify.app/</h1>

 <h1>⚡Weather App</h1>
 <p> This app fetches the user's current location using GeoLocation API, and then uses the location data to fetch the current weather data via the Open Weather Map API.
-User can search weather data of any location by just typing the location name.Technology used are HTML, CSS & Javascript.</p>
+User can search weather data of any location by just typing the location name.Technology used are HTML,CSS & Javascript.</p>
 <h2>​Github Link- https://github.com/grvsharma1994/weather-Forecast</h2>
 <h2>Deployed link- https://astonishing-narwhal-4d4609.netlify.app/</h2>